📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 • Royalties – Payments from intellectual property.

-In the case of a spouse or partner, also known as the dependent, the main applicant must show an additional 50%, which is €5,244 annually (approximately €437 per month).
+For a spouse or partner, considered a dependent, the main applicant must demonstrate an additional 50% in funds, which amounts to €5,244 per year (around €437 per month).

 Additionally, for any children included in the Portugal D7 Visa application, the main applicant must show another 30%, amounting to €3,144 annually (roughly €262 per month).